hpi-swa-teaching/Koans/src/Koans.package/KoanAboutTrueAndFalse.class/README.md

-This chapter teaches you the difference between True and False, as well as some logical operators.
-Proceed for Truth.
+This chapter teaches you the difference between true and false, as well as some logical operators.
+Proceed for truth.